 Students are urged to declare the major and select the specialization as soon as possible.
 In all cases, grades below C in any Cinema courses will not be accepted for fulfilling requirements in the major and in some cases course grades of B (3.00) or better are required.
 See course descriptions for prerequisite requirements.
 Without exception, Cinema courses in which students have received grades of D, F, AU, or INC cannot be used to satisfy prerequisite requirements for other Cinema courses.

 Courses in Cinema may have limited enrollments, especially advanced courses.
 Not all courses are offered each semester.
-Admission to certain Cinema and Mass Communication and Media Arts (MCMA) courses is restricted, and consent of department or permission of instructor must be obtained prior to registration.
-Consent of department to register for some courses may be based upon grade point average, performance in the program, and submission of creative portfolio, scholarly papers, and/or written proposals for work to be accomplished.
+Admission to certain courses is restricted, and consent of school or permission of instructor must be obtained prior to registration.
+Consent of school to register for some courses may be based upon grade point average, performance in the program, and submission of creative portfolio, scholarly papers, and/or written proposals for work to be accomplished.
 Students are encouraged to plan well in advance to ensure meeting course prerequisites and to fulfill all requirements of the major.

 Student enrollment in Cinema may be canceled for those who do not attend all class meetings during the first week of classes.